Header photo credit: Ophelia Lau

 Photo credit: German Pool

 Don’t mistake this Hong Kong classic for a Western-style chicken pot pie!
 Hong Kong-style chicken pot pies are served in small aluminium cases and carved on top with a criss-cross pattern.
-While they are indeed inspired by British chicken pies and used to be served only at high-end spots like Lane Crawford and the Imperial Hotel in Tsim Sha Tsui, they rose quickly in popularity amongst the general public.
+While they are indeed inspired by British chicken pies and used to only be served at high-end spots like Lane Crawford and the Imperial Hotel in Tsim Sha Tsui, they rose quickly in popularity amongst the general public.

 However, Hong Kong-style chicken pot pies have a thicker and less aromatic sauce than their British counterparts.
 The Western version uses a roux base, while Hong Kong chefs use cornflour, and the pastry is much sweeter here.
 The meat used is also solely chicken drumstick, not breast, since Hong Kong people prefer silkier meats.
 The seasoning is also different.
 Chinese seasonings such as Shaoxing wine and soy sauce are often added.
 Oh, and the biggest difference of all?
 Chicken pot pies are often consumed as a meal in the West, while Hong Kongers love to pair their pies with milk tea as an afternoon snack.